This post has affiliate links. As an Amazon Associate, I earn from qualifying purchases. Thank you.

-Are stuffed pumpkins hard to make?
+Are they hard to make?

 You might think stuffed pumpkins look hard to make BUT they are not hard to make at all.
 They only look intimidating because they’re so beautiful.
 The only thing you should watch out for is OVER COOKING it, which can make it collapse.

-How do I serve a Stuffed Pumpkin?
+How do I serve this dish?

 You should bake this stuffed pumpkin in a pan you don’t mind sending to the table and serving from.
 The act of trying to lift it to a serving platter can utterly destroy your lovely pumpkin.
 But IF you’re determined to send it to the table on a plat or a serving platter then the best way to lift a stuffed pumpkin is to use the parchment paper as a little sling to get it up and away.

 Lining a pan that JUST holds the pumpkin, say an 8×8 baking pan, with parchment paper means it looks nice when taken from the oven AND will look ok on the table.
 BUT any oven-proof pan will work just fine.
 And as I mentioned above you can always lift the pumpkin if you have lined the pan with parchment paper you can lift with.